The Non-cutoff Boltzmann Equation in Bounded Domains: Lp collision estimate of level functions

-The estimate of \eqref{651in} in the domain $D_{in}$ can be deduced similarly to the above calculations by noticing the minus sign, and we omit the details for brevity.
-We then conclude Lemma \ref{Qes2Lem}
+The estimate of \eqref{651out} in the domain $D_{out}$ can be deduced similarly to the above calculations by noting the minus sign in front of $P^2$, and we omit the details for brevity.
+Lastly, estimate \eqref{651advec} follows directly from Lemma \ref{vldeLem}.
+We then conclude Lemma \ref{CollLevelLem}. \end{proof}